oceanprotocol/ocean-node/README.md

 source .env
 ```

 This will export all the configurations present in the `.env` file to your local environment.
-From now on, you can always this file as reference.
+From now on, you can use this file as a reference.

 ## Option 2 -> Export the necessary variables manually from the terminal